On these pages:

 Specific journal articles can be accessed by searching for the title of the article or via topics and keywords.
 We also recommend you use your subject specific databases available from the Databases by subject link on the Library website.

-- Availability is shown for print materials - If the item is available, take a note of the location and classmark (a quick phone picture works well).
+Availability is shown for print materials - If the item is available, take a note of the location and shelfmark (a quick phone picture works well).

-- If you are unsure where the location is or how to find an item using its classmark, please ask a member of staff who will be happy to help you.
+If you are unsure where the location is or how to find an item using its shelfmark, please ask a member of staff who will be happy to help you.
 (See the information on the right/below too.)

 Make sure you take note of the loan period - some fines can build up quite quickly!